scsosna99/neo4j-gradle-dependencies/README.md

 While technically optional, providing a custom mapping file provides better visualization of the different types of artifacts.

+The Neo4J database URL and credentials are hardcoded in DependencyLoader.java, defaults are localhost and neo4j/password.

+The default Neo4J credentials are <i>neo4j/password</i> and are hardcoded in DependencyLoader.java.

 # Notes
 Currently the Neo4J database is purged before each run.